brian-chilin/fetcherr/README.md

 # instructions (TODO use https)
 ### Pre-reqs
-Fetcherr only works for Githup repos where the top level is an IntelliJ Rust(plugin) program.
+* Fetcherr only works for Githup repos where the top level is an IntelliJ Rust(plugin) program.
-The machine hosting must have paths properly set up, where typing 'cargo' in any directory should show help for Rust's package manager.
-The host machine will also need systemctl.
+* The host machine needs systemctl.
+* The host machine needs rustup and the stable toolchain for the system.
+ After rustup is installed the proper toolchain can be installed with 'rustup toolchain install stable'

 ### Config
 Make config.json by copying configFORMAT.json and fill in url & key with something secret you choose.